Maye (singer): 2019–2024: Career beginnings

+2025–present: Debut album Música Para Abrir El Cielo and tours

 On April 4, 2025, Maye released "Yo Me Consiento", the first single of her debut album.
 On April 8, she announced her first U.S. tour to begin in July, stating "[Fans] can also expect some special guests on tour that are very dear to me".
 The album's second single "Peter Pan" was released on May 30.
 On June 27, Maye released her debut album Música Para Abrir El Cielo, which was noted by Billboard as one of the best new Latin albums of the week.
 On the same day, she released the third single of the album, "Lento", which features Rawayana.
+The Música Para Abrir El Cielo tour concluded in August and featured her father Fernando Osorio as the opening act.

 On September 13, Maye was announced as an "Artist 2 Watch" for the 2025 Premios Juventud.
 On October 28, Maye released the single "Favorite Place".
+On March 20, 2026, Maye released the single "La Máquina".
+On April 2, 2026, Maye released her first extended play, Música Para Abrir el Cielo: Act 2, as an extension of her first album, with the single "Mine".
+Beginning in April 2026, Maye co-headlined the Entre Dos Mundos tour with singer Ambar Lucid.
+On May 27, Maye appeared on the album La Frontera by Viniloversus for the song "Supernova".
+On July 28, she released the single "Creo En Ti".
+On September 16, Maye was announced as a nominee for Best New Artist for the 27th Annual Latin Grammy Awards.

 Musical style

-Maye is known for writing boleros as well as indie rock music.
+Maye is known for writing boleros as well as songs of the genres indie rock and dream pop.
 Luisa Calle of Billboard described Maye's music as "an organic fusion of dream pop with nuances of bossa nova, bolero, and Latin influences, articulated with a contemporary Gen Z sensibility."
 Maye has also been noted for her "sultry vocals and ethereal energy" and ability to switch between English and Spanish in her songs.